OpenObservability/OpenMetrics/OpenMetrics.md

 Metrics MUST NOT be interleaved.

-See the example in “Text format -> MetricPoint”.
+See the example in "Text format -> MetricPoint".
 Labels
 A sample without labels or a timestamp and the value 0 MUST be rendered either like: